lexibank/tlopo/out/vol3/chapter10.md

 The reconstructions below denote Ficus species, but it is not usually certain which one(s).

-It is possible that POc &ast;seRa denoted Ficus adenosperma, a freestanding tree 5-15 m tall with green or yellow figs that are eaten in times of food shortage in some communities (Peekel1984: 147; [Walter & Sam 2002](../references.md#source-WalterandSam2002): 169).
+It is possible that POc _&ast;seRa_ denoted Ficus adenosperma, a freestanding tree 5-15 m tall with green or yellow figs that are eaten in times of food shortage in some communities ([Peekel 1984](../references.md#source-Peekel1984): 147; [Walter & Sam 2002](../references.md#source-WalterandSam2002): 169).

 <table>
 <tr>